 - the details of the Fellow’s work with each student are confidential and will not be shared with staff at the HEI without the express permission of the student; however, at the year end, a statistical overview of the students seen by the Fellow, along with anonymous case studies, will be provided to the host department;

-- the Fellow will determine his/her own working practices (eg structure of timetable, method of taking appointments etc) although s/he shall always have due regard to the RLF’s best practice guidelines and to the terms of the RLF letter of appointment;
+- the Fellow will determine their own approach to teaching although they shall always have due regard to the RLF’s best practice guidelines and to the terms of the RLF letter of appointment;

-- while on site, the Fellow should show due regard for the HEI’s equal opportunities/ diversity policies, its code of practice, regulations and its health and safety policies;
+- while on site, the Fellow should show due regard for the HEI’s equal opportunities/ diversity policies, its safeguarding procedures and its health & safety regulations;

 - the main focus of the Fellow’s work will be on the development of student writing skills/ academic literacy (rather than on creative self-expression as with the conventional writer’s residency);